The burnt offering

 The sin offering (Leviticus 4) symbolized atoning for disobedience before God.
 Its meaning also represented the imperfection of our physical existence and the sinfulness of our human nature.

-This offering applied to sins repented of which were committed "through ignorance" or unintentionally (Numbers 15:22 - 23).
+This sacrifice applied to sins repented of which were committed "through ignorance" or unintentionally (Numbers 15:22 - 23).
 It did not apply to sins performed willfully through full knowledge of what was being done (a presumptuous or "high handed" sin - Numbers 15:30).
 It also was applied to sins of weakness, or those committed where the offender, at the time, did not realize his guilt.

 "If the anointed priest or the whole congregation commits a sin through ignorance, the sin offering is a young bullock without blemish.
 Should the ruler so sin, his offering is a male kid without blemish.